Step 3: Junior T&Cs / parental consent form

 On arrival at the harbour or airport, the student will be met by their homestay or residence representative.

 There may be occasions when the person due to collect the student is not present at the time of arrival.
-If the student is 16 years and above and is travelling alone, we advise the student to call the school emergency line to arrange an immediate collection.
-If the student is under 16 years old and is travelling with a chaperone, the chaperone will wait with the student until they are collected.
+In such cases we advise the student to speak to a member of staff at the harbour or airport and call the school emergency line (details can be found on the accommodation information) to arrange an immediate collection.

 The school rules apply to all students taking junior courses: